Advances in Embodied Navigation Using Large Language Models: A Survey: LLMs in Embodied Navigation

-3)\textbf{SQA3D}~\cite{20230222SQA3D} (Situated Question Answering in 3D Scenes) introduces a task formulated to assess the scene comprehension aptitude of embodied agents.
-The task necessitates that the agent garner an exhaustive understanding of its orientation within a 3D environment, guided by a text-based description, and subsequently generate precise answers to questions pertaining to that understanding.
+c) \textbf{SQA3D}~\cite{20230222SQA3D}, as a benchmark, aims to assess the scene comprehension ability of embodied agents.The task necessitates that the agent garner an exhaustive understanding of its orientation within a 3D environment, guided by a text-based description, and subsequently generate precise answers to questions pertaining to that understanding.

 The principal objective of SQA3D is to gauge the capacity of embodied agents to engage in logical reasoning about their immediate environment and generate answers based on such reasoning.
 Unlike most existing tasks, which presume that observations are made from a third-person viewpoint, SQA3D uniquely demands that agents construct and reason from an egocentric perspective of the scene.